Travis

 branch: staging

-Private keys as YAML anchors and aliases and external tooling #
+Private keys as YAML anchors, aliases, and external tooling #

 For example, one might define several jobs by reusing a shared portion of YAML like this: